cloudwalk/op-stack-devnet/single-node-no-docker.md

    There should be 2 replacements in function `ReadStorageAt`.

-3. If you are using [nvm](https://github.com/nvm-sh/nvm) replace the NodeJs version in the `./.nvmrc` file with the version you are currently using:
+3. If you are using [nvm](https://github.com/nvm-sh/nvm) replace the NodeJS version in the `./.nvmrc` file with the version you are currently using:
    ```bash
    echo "v20.11.0" > ./.nvmrc